surbhisonkiya/introsde-2017-assignment-2-server/README.md

 Please do step 8 mentioned under Execution part.
 If not done, database will not be initialised and server and it's operations will throw an error.

-It has been observed that for the above mentioned Request#8 and Request#10, it is sufficient to provide just the {activity_id}.
-When {activity_id} is provided, it is not required to provide {activity_type} as an activity associated with a person has a unique id and it is sufficient to do the operation.